|普林斯頓大學葛思德東亞圖書館 ・ プリンストン大学東アジア図書館 ・ 프린스턴 대학교 동아시아 도서관|

 All users are required to register once first; please read the FAQ, and fill out the form on http://blogs.princeton.edu/research-account/.
 Users from outside Princeton will have to obtain a special photo-ID at the Access Office; proper identification (government-issued ID, passport, or university ID card) is necessary (see at the link above the registration FAQ.)

 As mentioned above, first-time users are strongly encouraged to first make an appointment with the Chinese Bibliographer, Martin Heijdra, also for Japanese and Korean material.
-Information on access to some items, especially those not yet in the electronic catalog, as well as other information on temporarily unavailable items of the Rare Books Collection is only available at the East Asian Library itself, not at the Reading Room in Mudd Library.
+Information on access to some items, especially those not yet in the electronic catalog, as well as other information on temporarily unavailable items of the Rare Books Collection is only available at the East Asian Library itself.

 For the most up-to-date information on all pre-1796 items, please consult the entries in Princeton’s on-line catalog.
 To request material in there, click on the See Request Options link, and follow the instructions on the general Request Materials page.